TheVindicators4/SemesterProject/README.md

 ## Testing Your Application
-You can run the full test suite included with MEAN.JS with the test task:
+The full test suite included with MEAN.JS can be run with the test task:

 ```bash
 $ npm test